|Coating Temperature (South Africa)||450°C/480°C/520°C||Hardening temp of steel. max 1020°C.|

 Example 1: A flat ejector 2mm thick x 150 mm long , made of HSS would be excluded from TD due to high distortion risk and non-optimum base material suitability.
 This application would clearly be the domain of PVD, or other technologies.

-Example 2: A tube swaging tool with ID 40 x 150, which reduces the OD of a tube through a forming operation.
-Tool is made of 1.2379, vacuum hardened and tempered at 200°C. Shadowing of PVD (line-of- site coating) will limit the coating internally through PVD and secondly if process temp is above the 200°C adhesion and dimension can be jeopardized.
-TD would form evenly inside the tool ID and OD and be tempered at 200°C after coating to maintain hardness and dimension with no concern for decreased adhesion.
+Example 2: A tube swaging tool 150 mm in length with an ø40 ID reduces the OD of a tube through a forming operation.
+Tool is made of 1.2379, vacuum hardened and tempered at 200°C. PVD being a line of sight process will not easily coat inside the ID and secondly the tool has been tempered below the PVD application temperature of 450 °C, thus PVD adhesion will be compromised and dimensions can change.
+TD would form evenly inside the tool ID and OD and be tempered at 200°C after coating to maintain hardness and dimension with no concern for adhesion.

 There are however overlap applications where either of the coating technologies would add benefit and a choice between the two would need to be made.
 This would naturally put the two coating technologies in competition, however choosing the best coating for the particular application usually boils down to two main criteria.